Kelly Hyman

-Kelly Hyman (born July 20, 1969) is an Australian-American attorney and serves as the president of the Federal Bar Association in Palm Beach County, Florida.
-She is a former actress and model who appeared in various television shows, particularly during the 1980s and 1990s.
-Among her roles, she portrayed Loretta on The Young and the Restless and played Tricia in Getting There.
-She also starred alongside Adam West in the film Doin' Time on Planet Earth.
-In 1986, she was nominated for the Young Artist Award in the category of Exceptional Performance by a Young Actress in a Daytime Series.
+Kelly Hyman is an Australian-American attorney based in Florida.
+She has served as president of the Federal Bar Association's Palm Beach County chapter.
+Earlier in her career, she worked as an actress and model, appearing in television and film roles during the 1980s and 1990s.

+Her television appearances included a role as Loretta on The Young and the Restless.
+She also appeared in the film Getting There and co-starred with Adam West in Doin' Time on Planet Earth.

 Early life and education

-Hyman was born in Miami Beach, Florida, and was raised by her mother.
-She earned a degree in Communication from UCLA.
-While in college, she worked as an intern at the White House Presidential Investigations Office.
+Hyman was born in Miami Beach, Florida, and was raised by a single mother.
 In 2003, she graduated with honors from the University of Florida Law School, obtaining her Juris Doctor degree.

 Career

-Hyman started her career as a child actor in the 1980s.
-She was nominated for the Youth in Film Award along with Shalane McCall, known for her role as Charlie Wade on Dallas (1978 TV series).
-She played Loretta in The Young and the Restless and also appeared as Norman Fell's daughter in Three's Company.
+Hyman began her career as a child actor in the 1980s.
+During her acting career, she appeared in television series including The Young and the Restless and Three's Company.
 She performed in off-Broadway productions in New York City.
 In film, she starred as Donna in Doin' Time on Planet Earth with Adam West.
 As a voice actress, she lent her voice to various commercials, including the Kit Kat "Give me a break" advertisement.

-Following her transition from acting, Hyman pursued a legal career.
-She became president of the Federal Bar Association, Palm Beach Chapter, and served on the board of Dress for Success, Palm Beach.
+After her acting career, Hyman pursued a career in law.
+She later served as president of the Federal Bar Association's Palm Beach Chapter and was a board member of Dress for Success Palm Beach.

-Hyman has been involved in political campaigns, including volunteering for President Obama's campaigns and serving as a poll watcher.
-She frequently appears on television as a legal analyst.
-In 2019, she launched her own law firm called The Hyman Law Firm, P.A.
+Hyman has participated in political activities, including volunteering during presidential campaigns and serving as a poll watcher.
+In 2019, she founded The Hyman Law Firm, P.A.

-In 2023, Kelly launched Once Upon a Crime in Hollywood, a true crime podcast.
-The podcast features various crime stories, including Girls Night Out, The Hollywood Ripper, and The Ronni Chasen Story.
+In 2023, she launched Once Upon a Crime in Hollywood, a true crime podcast covering a range of crime cases.